gschmutz/stream-processing-workshop/08-iot-data-ingestion-over-mqtt/README.md

 When successfully connected, click on Add New Topic Subscription and enter `truck/+/position` into **Topic** field and click **Subscribe**:

 ![Alt Image Text](./images/mqtt-ui-subscription.png "MQTT UI Connect")

-Alternatively you can also use the [MQTT.fx](https://mqttfx.jensd.de/) or the [MQTT Explorer](https://mqtt-explorer.com/) applications to browse for the messages on the MQTT broker.
-They are both available for installation on Mac or Windows.

 You should again see the messagesa as they are being sent to MQTT.